crguezl/learning-vue-geting-started-guide/src/computed-properties-and-watchers.md

 In Vue 3.x, filters are removed and no longer supported.
 Instead, the Vue authors recommend replacing them with method calls or computed properties.

+At the end, a filter is only a function applied to the resulting value and thus we can use a method instead:

 ```js
 <div id="appFilterTransformed" class="execution">
   <p>Product one cost:   {{ formatCost(productOneCost) }}</p>